stanford-crfm/levanter/docs/Levanter-1.0-Release.md

-Haliax's NamedArrays are probably most similar to [Mesh-Tensorflow](https://github.com/tensorflow/mesh), which has a separate `Dimension` class analogous to our `Axis` class, and uses them to implement mesh parallelism similar to what's in Jax (and what we use in Haliax).
+Haliax's NamedArrays are probably most similar to [Mesh-Tensorflow](https://github.com/tensorflow/mesh), which has a separate `Dimension` class analogous to our `Axis` class, and uses them to implement mesh parallelism similar to what's in JAX (and what we use in Haliax).

 PyTorch has [Named Tensors](https://pytorch.org/docs/stable/named_tensor.html).
 They're fairly new and "bolted on" to the existing positional tensors.